How to Start a Car Detailing Business in 2026: Step-by-Step Guide

 [My sister] is one of the people who trusted me at the beginning.
 Even though she’s my sister, we still do a professional job.
 We still do everything.
 We didn’t skip any steps.

-A great way to build trust is to detail your own vehicle and take before-and-after images.
-Then share them on social media with an announcement about your new business.
+A great way to encourage potential customers to book your services is to detail your own vehicle and take before-and-after images.

+Then share the photos on social media with an announcement about your new business.
 Encourage your connections to share your posts and recommend you to their own circles.

 11. Advertise your auto detailing business